ankan-0610/github-parser/README.md

       passport-github: ^1.1.0
       xml2js: ^0.6.2

-Contributing
+**Contributing**

-If you would like to contribute to the project, please follow the contribution guidelines.
+   If you would like to contribute to the project, please fork the repository, test it on your local machine and contribute sincerely.

-Contact
+   Nonsense ReadMe file changes are unwelcome.

+**Contact**

    For any inquiries, reach out to the author:

+**Author:**

-Author: Ankan
+   Ankan Dey
+   email: ankandey.02@gmail.com